-We or the third parties upon which we depend may be adversely affected by earthquakes or other natural disasters and our business continuity and disaster recovery plans may not adequately protect us from a serious disaster.
+We or the third parties upon which we depend may be adversely affected by natural disasters and our business continuity and disaster recovery plans may not adequately protect us from a serious disaster.

-Earthquakes or other natural disasters could severely disrupt our operations and have a material adverse effect on our business, results of operations, financial condition and prospects.
+Natural disasters could severely disrupt our operations and have a material adverse effect on our business, results of operations, financial condition and prospects.
 If a natural disaster, power outage or other event occurred that prevented us from using all or a significant portion of our headquarters, that damaged critical infrastructure, such as the manufacturing facilities of our third-party contract manufacturers, or that otherwise disrupted operations, it may be difficult or, in certain cases, impossible for us to continue our business for a substantial period of time.
 The disaster recovery and business continuity plans we have in place may prove inadequate in the event of a serious disaster or similar event.
 We may incur substantial expenses as a result of the limited nature of our disaster recovery and business continuity plans, which could have a material adverse effect on our business.

-A pandemic, epidemic, or outbreak of an infectious disease, such as COVID-19, may materially and adversely affect our business and our financial results.
+A pandemic, epidemic, or outbreak of an infectious disease, such as COVID-19, or geopolitical tensions, such as the armed conflict between Russia and Ukraine, may materially and adversely affect our business and our financial results.

-The coronavirus outbreak has affected segments of the global economy and may materially affect our operations, including potentially significant interruption of our clinical trial activities.
-The continued spread of the coronavirus may result in a period of business disruption, including material delays in our clinical trials.
-In addition, there could be a potential effect of COVID-19 to the business at FDA or other health authorities, which could result in delays of reviews and approvals, including with respect to our product candidates.
-For example, in 2021, we experienced delays with the FDA that we believe were related to COVID-19.
+Over the past several years, the coronavirus outbreak has affected segments of the global economy and it may continue to materially affect our operations, including potentially significant interruption of our clinical trial activities.
+In addition, there could be a continuing effect of COVID-19 to the business at FDA or other health authorities, which could result in delays of reviews and approvals, including with respect to our product candidates.
+For example, in 2021, we experienced delays with the FDA that were related to COVID-19.
 In addition, clinical site initiation and patient enrollment may be delayed due to prioritization of healthcare system resources toward the COVID-19 pandemic.
 For example, in 2021, the ability of site IRBs to meet and review protocol amendments were delayed due to COVID-19.
 Sites were also unable at times to schedule in-person screening visits with potential patients during certain times in 2021.
-Some patients may not be able to comply with clinical trial protocols if quarantines impede patient movement or interrupt healthcare services.
+Our CROs and clinical trial sites also experienced labor shortages in 2022, 2021 and 2020.
+Some patients may not be able to comply with clinical trial protocols if quarantines or their concerns about COVID-19 impede patient movement or interrupt healthcare services.
 Similarly, the ability to recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19 has adversely impacted our clinical trial operations.